cherise215/advchain/README.md

         divergence_weights=[1.0,0.5],
         use_gpu= True,
         debug=True,
-        if_norm_image=False ## if true, it will allow to preserve the intensity range despite the data augmentation.
+        if_norm_image=True ## if true, it will allow to preserve the intensity range despite the data augmentation.
        )
 ```
 To perform random data augmentation, simply initialize transformation parameters and call `solver.forward`